 - Tax liens

 - Private Equity Funds

-Using a Self-Directed IRA LLC to make investments offers the investor the ability to make traditional as well as non-traditional investments, such as real estate, in a tax-efficient manner.
+By using a Self-Directed IRA LLC to make investments offers, the investor has ability to make traditional and non-traditional investments.
+One example is real estate.
+This occurs in a completely tax-efficient manner.

 Below are some of the most popular reasons to purchase non-traditional assets with your Self-Directed IRA LLC.

 In general, most Americans have an enormous amount of financial exposure to the financial markets.
 This can be through retirement investments, such as IRAs, 401(k) plans, or personal savings.
 Nevertheless, many of us have most of our savings connected to the stock market in some way.
 In fact, over 90% of retirement assets go toward the financial markets.
 With over $20 trillion in retirement assets as of 2013, you can see the scope of that exposure.

 Investing in non-traditional assets, such as real estate, offers a form of investment diversification from the equity markets.
 So, with more diversity to your portfolio, the greater chance that your assets will offer lower correlation.
 This means that they are less likely to move in the same direction.
 However, diversification does not assure profit or protect against loss.
 Using non-traditional asset classes can help protect your portfolio when the market is down.
 It also helps protect you from losing more than the market.